miklevin/MikeLev.in/_posts/2023-03-04-a-chat-with-chatgpt-about-the-cancel-culture-full-scroll-browser-snapshots.md

 headline: Exploring the Benefits of AI at Home and How to Capture Full-scroll Browser Snapshots with ChatGPT
 description: I discuss the potential of using AI at home with now cheap GPUs, exploring the improved efficiency, enhanced security, better health monitoring, and entertainment and education it can provide.
 Additionally, I explore potential ways to make money by promoting the ideas and benefits of AI at home, such as through affiliate marketing, advertising, consulting, and e-commerce.
 I also provide a code example of how to use Puppeteer or Playwright to capture the full vertical scroll.
 keywords: AI, Home, GPUs, Efficiency, Security, Health, Monitoring, Entertainment, Education, Money, Making, Promotion, Ideas, Benefits, Affiliate, Marketing, Advertising, Consulting, E-commerce, Linux, Windows, Services, SEO, Data Science, Automated, Email, Checking, Journal, Publishing, Hosting, JupyterLab, Python, .py, Scripts, Systemd, .service, Files, Movement, Competitive, Screenshot, Puppeteer, Play
-categories: systemd, email, publishing, python, services, seo, linux, marketing, scripts, ai, jupyterlab
+categories: systemd, python, linux, email, ai, jupyterlab, marketing, publishing, seo, services, scripts
 permalink: /blog/a-chat-with-chatgpt-about-the-cancel-culture-full-scroll-browser-snapshots/
 layout: post
 ---